 Along with cooling, cable management is one of the most pressing challenges encountered by network installers and IT technicians in server rooms and data centers.
 Even a cursory internet search will turn up countless examples of data center cabling disasters, with network cables looking like messy spaghetti.
 This isn't the way it has to be.

 The best thing you can do is make sure your cables are properly arranged from the start!
 If you think about how you are going to keep things neat during your set up and installation, it will make everything you need to do after that much easier.
-CableOrganizer.com has five different kinds of cable management tools to help make your life neater!
+CableOrganizer® has five different kinds of cable management tools to help make your life neater!
 Here’s a little bit about each.

 Cable trays allow you to run wires neatly from location to location, usually in the ceiling or in the floor.
-Depending on your needs, there are different types of cable tray systems ranging from basket-like systems that allow for a great airflow to solid trays that offer a strong level of protection.
-The type you will need also largely depends on where you want to house your wires – in the ground, in the ceiling, or perhaps even suspended from the ceiling if you are in an industrial environment.
+Depending on your needs, there are different types of cable tray systems ranging from basket-like systems that allow for great airflow, to solid trays that offer a strong level of protection.
+The type you need also largely depends on where you want to house your wires — in the ground, in the ceiling, or perhaps even suspended from the ceiling if you are in an industrial environment.

 For datacom and telecom networks, patch panels come in a range of different set ups.
 A patch panel is essentially a board that allows you to connect wires in various combinations with a number of electric sockets.
-Similarly, it keeps things organized and contained so that wires aren’t hanging out all over the place.
+Similarly, it keeps things organized and contained so wires aren’t hanging out all over the place.

 FIBER OPTIC PATCH PANELS

 Just like regular patch panels, fiber optic patch panels allow you to organize your cables for whatever application you need, but these are specifically geared towards fiber optic cables.
 Our variety of different brands allows you to get the best possible use out of your data center or server room.